playwright-community/jest-playwright/README.md

 })
 ```

-To create a new context for each test, you can use this snippet to have a new context object for each individual test.
+You can use this snippet to reset current browser for each individual test.
+It will reset browser, context and page.

 ## Tracking the coverage